 About an hour north of Dubrovnik is my destination for the day, Trsteno, and its Arboretum dating back to 1494.
 It sits just above the town’s jewel like harbour, a short walk down from the main road.
 Here a handful of locals swim undisturbed by the, literally, millions of visitors to Dubrovnik less than an hour away.

 Trsteno harbour and Aboretum

 Despite being well known, locally, it seems few tourists visit Trsteno even in the height of summer.
 This is another of the iron clad rules of tourism: more than a ten minute walk or a half hour drive and the visitation rate drops by 90%.
-Half cultural icon, stuffed full of old buildings and statues and half botanical marvel, the Arboretum Trsteno is one of those little gems that one should be prepared to travel for, with its old aqueduct that supplied water from the hills behind, its 150 year old trees scattered in among another 510 indigenous species.
+Half cultural icon, stuffed full of old buildings and statues and half botanical marvel, the Arboretum Trsteno is one of those little gems that one should be prepared to travel for.
+It’s full of interest from its old aqueduct that supplied water from the hills behind, to its 150 year old trees scattered in among another 510 indigenous species.

 Trsteno harbour and arboretum

 I’ve seen other visitors comments complaining about the arboretum and saying that it is slightly run down.
 For me this is one of the attractions.
-The sort of down at heel, semi-neglected feel is precisely what gives it, its spirit and makes it well worth spending an hour or two.
+The sort of down at heel, semi-neglected feel is precisely what gives it spirit and makes it well worth spending an hour or two.